mrlem/kotlin-native-gnome/README.md

 ## Status

 * API coverage is still very far from complete: all GTK types & type converters are here.
-But only a handful of members (val / var / fun) are there yet.
+Some val / var are here, only a handful of constructors / functions there yet.
-* The aim is to be able to fully generate the API through GIR (most of what is already present is based on it already).
+* The aim is to be able to fully generate the API through GIR (most of what is already present is already generated).

 ## Build